read

 How does this happen in practice though?

-If your first reaction was that it should be rare for someone to just have that weird permission on it’s own, you’d be right.
+If your first reaction was that it should be rare for someone to just have that unusual permission on its own, you’d be right.
 What usually happens in practice is that a principal will have one of: GenericAll, GenericWrite, Owns or WriteOwner permissions and with any of those, they can write the msDS-KeyCredentialLink in one or two steps.
 And to further drive home how this can happen in practice: if you create a user, you usually become the owner (unless you are a domain admin in which case ‘domain admins’ become the owner).
 So in practice if someone is creating a lot of users, and especially if they are creating privileged accounts, that user will have write permissions to the msDS-KeyCredentialLink attribute.
 Here’s a quick picture: The testOwner account was created by sally with net user /add testOwner P@ssw0rd123 /domain account owner

 How easily can this be abused?

 Very.
 If the red team, or adversary is able to compromise an account that has the ability to write msDS-KeyCredentialLink on another principal they can do it with a small amount of effort.
-Bloodhound even provides instructions: whisker
+BloodHound even provides instructions: whisker

 Simple Abuse Example: